For more Information on the topic take a look at the

 Providing comprehensive public procurement information free of charge in an easy-to-use format to all interested parties is expected to increase market transparency, decrease transaction costs, and facilitate government accountability.
 This has also been recommended by the G20.
-For more information see: G20 Principles for promoting integrity in public procurement.
-Hence, a well-functioning central public procurement platform should contribute to achieving value for money in public procurement as well as increase integrity throughout the public sector.
-The DIGIWHIST portal opentender.eu featuring all of the above functionalities will be launched in 2018, filling the gap where source data quality allows.
+For more information see: G20 Principles for promoting integrity in public procurement Hence, a well-functioning central public procurement platform should contribute to achieving value for money in public procurement as well as increase integrity throughout the public sector.
+The DIGIWHIST portal opentender.eu featuring the above desirable functionalities will be launched in 2018, filling the gap in countries where official government source platform is already open, contains at least a minimum set of variables, and amenable to automated web scraping.

 Currently, the format and accessibility of public procurement data greatly varies across Europe.
 Cingolani, L., Fazekas, M., Kukutschka, R. and Tóth, B. (2016).
 Towards a comprehensive mapping of information on public procurement tendering and its actors across Europe.
 In terms of diversity of publication templates used for publishing call for tenders, modification or cancellation of tenders, and contract awards, some countries have no publicly defined publication standard, while all the other countries use on average more than eight templates.
+For example, there is no pre-defined publication standard for contract award announcements in SE.
 Having no publicly defined publication template essentially disposes governments of the capacity to directly control data content and quality.
 On the upside, complexity of reporting standards is close to the minimum possible in 13 of the examined countries with a defined standard, as they use three or fewer templates for the three types of announcements (Figure 1).
 Having so few reporting formats makes the understanding and processing of public procurement information the least cumbersome and thus represents the optimal scenario..
-Quite problematically, several countries as well as the EU-wide TED portal use a large number of different templates — more than 15 or even 20 — which adds an unnecessary layer of complexity to understanding and reusing the data.
+Quite problematically, several countries as well as the EU-wide TED portal use a large number of different templates -- more than 15 or even 20 -- which adds an unnecessary layer of complexity to understanding and reusing the data.

 In terms of the accessibility of public procurement data, that is, the machine-readability of data, the current situation in Europe is quite problematic leading to fundamental barriers to data reuse.
-In only three countries These are Belgium, Poland, and the UK. and the EU-wide TED is public procurement data fully machine readable, and even in these cases downloading data is made difficult by unnecessary hurdles contradicting basic open data principles (e.g. Polish national public procurement data is downloadable in XML format, but files take the form of self extracting RAR archives, which are hard to automatically collect).
+Czibik, Á., Tóth, B., & Fazekas, M. (2015).
+How to Construct a Public Procurement Database from Administrative Records?
+With examples from the Hungarian public procurement system of 2009-2012.
+Government Transparency Institute: Budapest.
+In only three countries These are Belgium, Poland, and the UK. and the EU-wide TED is public procurement data fully machine readable, and even in these cases downloading data is made difficult by unnecessary hurdles contradicting basic open data principles (e.g. Polish national public procurement data is downloadable in XML format, but files take the form of self-extracting RAR archives, which are hard to automatically collect).
 In 26 countries, data is only semi machine-readable, meaning it is possible to automatically collect the information, but it is not consistently and clearly structured in most cases.
 This makes database building a costly, lengthy, and error-prone endeavour.
 Czibik, Á., Tóth, B., & Fazekas, M. (2015).
 How to Construct a Public Procurement Database from Administrative Records?
 With examples from the Hungarian public procurement system of 2009-2012.
 Government Transparency Institute: Budapest.
-Meanwhile, in five countries (Armenia, Finland, Iceland, Malta, and Sweden) data is not even semi machine-readable, meaning that by and large only manual data collection is reliable enough for building a public procurement database.
+Meanwhile, in five countries data is not even semi machine-readable, meaning that by and large only manual data collection is reliable enough for building a public procurement database.
 For example, in these cases data may be stored in scanned PDFs which are difficult for algorithms to parse.

 Publishing public procurement data in a timely and easy-to-understand format and publishing information as machine readable data are essential for lowering the barriers to data use and reuse by all stakeholders.
 Such elementary standards are expected from EU accession countries in spite of most member states not living up to them.
 OECD/Sigma.
 (2014).
 The Principles of Public Administration.
 Paris: OECD/Sigma.
 As recommended by international civil society organisations like the Open Knowledge Foundation, the Sunlight Foundation or the Open Contracting Partnership, governments should adhere with machine-readable file formats such as CSV, JSON, and XML to ensure usability.
 Users should be also able to download data in bulk either as .csv or through an Application Programming Interface (API).
 See also the Open Data Handbook by the Open Knowledge Foundation. and the Procurement Open Data Guidelines by the Sunlight Foundation.
 The number of data publication forms should be kept to the very minimum in order to minimize complexity, facilitating stakeholder engagement with the data.
 This implies that the benefits of different formats due to different regulatory and legacy requirements (e.g. unique rules applying for public utilities) should be set against the high costs they impose on non-specialist stakeholders who wish to understand and use the data.
 Crucially, public procurement is a highly technical domain all across Europe and is already proving challenging to many small and medium-sized enterprises, journalists, and civil society, as well as government agencies in some cases.